hdgcomputerclub/FireBasePython/README.md

 We need to remove the git stored file then make sure it doesnt come back!!

-sudo nano /root/.gitconfig, get rid of username stuff.
+sudo nano /root/.gitconfig, get rid of username stuff.!